SchoolProject12345/OCardGame/README.md

 Before running, make sure requirements are installed, and that you are on the same network as your chosen opponnent.

 Run `launcher.py` to run the game.
-Connect to your opponent by hosting a room, and making him join it.
+Connect to your opponent by hosting a room, and making them join it after giving them your IP-address.

-You can modify your game experience extensively using `options.txt`

 ## Future Additions